kairosdb/kairosdb/src/docs/CassandraSchema.rst

 Cassandra Schema
 ================

-The cassandra schema consists of 3 column families
+The cassandra schema consists of 7 column families, 8 if you have the legacy row_key_index.

 * data_points - where the data is kept.
-  * row_key_index - index to lookup what rows to get during a query.
+* row_key_index - (legacy) index to lookup what rows to get during a query.
+* row_key_time_index - Index for what time frame a metrics is stored in.
+* row_keys - Index of row keys for data_points tables.
+* tag_indexed_row_keys - Used to index high cardinality tags for faster lookup.
-  * string_index - used to answer the query of what tags and metrics are in the system.
+* string_index - Used to answer the query of what metrics are in the system.
+* service_index - Used for storing metadata.
+* spec - Place to store internal settings like row width.

 ---------------